eclipse-openj9/openj9-docs/docs/openj9_support.md

 :fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Notes:**

 1. Not all of these distributions are tested, but Linux distributions that have a minimum glibc version 2.17 are expected to function without problems.
-2. Only limited support for the 64-bit ARM architecture is currently available.
-For a list of known issues, see the [Release notes](https://github.com/eclipse-openj9/openj9/tree/master/doc/release-notes) for the latest version of Eclipse OpenJ9.

 | Windows                                   | x64                                                                            |
 |-------------------------------------------|--------------------------------------------------------------------------------|